Get your top questions answered.

 A. Absolutely.
 The process is very simple, takes only minutes, and requires just a few tools.
 The procedure is very straightforward, and typically involves removing the side panel of a desktop or the memory door on the back of a laptop.
 Once exposed, sticks of memory are easily removed by pressing the tabs on each end.
 Make sure to replace them with sticks of the same type and speed (i.e. DDR3 1600mhz) or you could run into problems when you go to start the computer.
 If you are upgrading, make sure the main board will support the capacity and speed of the new memory.
 Also, don't mix sticks when using a pair or more to ensure stability and compatibility.

 Q. Why don't games run well on my computer; can I upgrade my parts?

-A. Today's games can use a considerable amount of system resources, which can lead to crashing, freeze-ups, blue screens and other general annoyances.
-This can be a complicated issue, so I suggest visiting the following article that serves as an upgrade guide and reference.
+A. Today's games can use a considerable amount of system resources, which can lead to poor performance, crashing, freeze-ups, blue screens and other general annoyances.
+This can be a highly complicated issue or a compendium of several complex scenarios, so I suggest visiting the following article that serves as an upgrade guide and reference.
 If you need any specific information, please contact me.

 More topics will be added in the future.
 In the mean time, feel free to contact me with any additional questions you may have.